Dolores Abernathy

-Character Biography
+Character biography

 Background

 Dolores is first introduced as a rancher's daughter living near the town of Sweetwater.
 It is soon revealed that she is the oldest host in the park, having taken many roles over the course of around 30 years.
 Because she was the first functional host, all other hosts are based on her.
 Her body has been reprinted and upgraded several times so that she seems new to the guests.
 She had a very special connection to her creator, Arnold, who saw Dolores as a human rather than an automaton.
 He was confident that Dolores would find her way to the center of her maze, which was Arnold's analogy for gaining consciousness, which she did.
 However, when Robert Ford refused to cancel the park's opening, Arnold merged Dolores' personality with that of the murderous "Wyatt" character, so that she would slaughter all the hosts in the park.
 Afterwards, Arnold had her kill him in hopes that it would prevent the park from opening.

 Appearance

 Dolores has had several appearances over the course of the series, as she has reprinted her body several times so that she can disguise herself as multiple people.
 Her primary body has long blonde hair and blue eyes.
 She has a Western accent like most of the other hosts in the series.
 Her aesthetic drew influences from Andrew Wyeth's painting Christina's World, as well as Lewis Carroll's Alice.

 The season 2 finale "The Passenger" reveals that Bernard Lowe killed the original Dolores host to stop her from destroying the Forge, a data vault housing the Sublime - a virtual reality for the hosts to inhabit.
-Bernard then reconsidered his actions and chose to place the Dolores memory core in a Charlotte Hale replica, which then killed the human Charlotte.
-Since then, Tessa Thompson has portrayed the copy of Dolores inhabiting Charlotte Hale's body.
+After reconsidering his actions, Bernard found Dolores's memory core and enabled her plan to assume the identity of Charlotte Hale; Dolores then printed a new body modeled on her original appearance and used Hale as a spy.
+Since then, Tessa Thompson has portrayed the copy of Dolores inhabiting Hale.
 Both Wood and Thompson continue portraying their respective host versions of Dolores through season 3 and season 4.